-A study of molecular biology with an emphasis on eukaryotic systems.
-The course will focus on the molecular aspects controlling biological processes.
-The impact of recombinant DNA technology on biotechnology and medicine will also be examined.
+This course is a study of molecular biology with an emphasis on eukaryotic systems.
+The course focuses on the molecular aspects controlling biological processes.
+The impact of recombinant DNA technology on biotechnology and medicine are also examined.
 This course is taught largely at an undergraduate level.
-Graduate students will have additional course requirements/expectations.
-Prerequisite: BIO 306 and BIO 315, or MIC 416/516; three semesters of college chemistry including organic chemistry.
-Biochemistry strongly recommended.
+Graduate students have additional course requirements/expectations.
+Prerequisite: BIO 306 or MIC 416/516; BIO 315 or CHM 325 or CHM 417 or MIC 425/525.
 BIO 436/536 is an optional laboratory which can be taken concurrently.
 Offered Fall, Spring.